-- 1. An approved "fifth year" of study, to be completed within five years of the first employment. - 2.
+- 1. An approved "fifth year" of study. - 2.
 Completion of a course in health education. - 3.
 Completion of a course in special education (mainstreaming). - 4.
 Recommendation of a California college or university with a Commission-approved program.

 Please consult with the chairman of the Department of Curriculum and Instruction.